 - In a large mixing bowl, stir together yogurt, reserved pickle brine, mustard, vinegar, honey, and season with salt and pepper to taste.

-- Add drained macaroni to dressing, along with eggs, celery, onion, and parsley.
+- Add drained macaroni to dressing, along with eggs, pickles, celery, onion, and parsley.
 Toss well to combine and serve at room temperature or allow to cool in the fridge.

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.